How a video game is getting its players to rethink Brexit

 Although Jacobson is grappling with real-world politics, he stresses he’s not attempting to convey any sort of bias or preference for a particular outcome.
 “Our own politics [at SI] are impossible to define given that we have more than 100 people full time at the studio, all from different backgrounds — let alone our research team of over 1,000 people around the world.
 I don’t see those as political statements.
 I see them as obvious predictions of things that are going to happen in the future.”

 SI is no stranger to addressing real-world issues in their games.
-“We’ve had ‘kick racism out of football’ logos in our games for 20 years, rainbow flags in stadia, worked with the NGO War Child and other charities — including players growing mustaches for [the men’s health campaign] Movember,” shared Jacobson.
+“We’ve had ‘kick racism out of football’ logos in our games for 20 years, rainbow flags [in stadiums], worked with the NGO War Child and other charities — including players growing mustaches for [the men’s health campaign] Movember,” Jacobson said.

 “A couple of versions back, we added players coming out [as gay] in the game,” he continues.
 “But we had to be careful with that to ensure that in countries where it’s illegal, players didn’t come out.
 Football Manager 19 [also] introduced some staff members from the women’s game getting jobs in the men’s game.”